snd/passage/README.md

 [sequenz](https://github.com/snd/sequenz) takes an array of middlewares and returns a single middleware that runs the middlewares in order.

+the first argument to the passage functions can by any [url-pattern](https://github.com/snd/url-pattern).

 ## vhost example

 ```javascript